 - The stories of the killer and accomplice in "Committed," especially the killer.
 He was an incredibly handsome, black orderly at a mental hospital, friendly and beloved by all the (white) female patients.
 When the victim starts a secret art class, against the rules of the hospital, she and her friends got the orderly to model for them (nude), but they were caught by a nurse.
 After the incident one of the patients (a very talented artist who by modern standards shouldn't even be in there) was ordered to get a lobotomy.
 After much convincing, the victim persuaded the head nurse to let her get the lobotomy and not the artist since she really wanted to see her son again.
 It was supposed to be all cloak and dagger, but a snowstorm ruined their chances and the head doctor found out.
 To preserve the hospital's reputation, the head doctor blackmailed the orderly into killing the victim, threatening to turn him out into the street and charge him with attempted rape of the women in the art class, which, since this was the '50s, would have almost certainly resulted in a conviction if not a lynching.
 Once the crime was committed, the head had the nurse cover it up.
 When we flash back to the present, the orderly and nurse, now quite old, are led to lock up, aghast and on the verge of tears at what they had to do, and to make matters worse the real villain, the head doctor, had died years before and thus could not be punished.

-- Saving Patrick Bubley.
+- "Saving Patrick Bubley".
 Over the course of six years, 4 Bubley brothers all have been shot to death and the mother turns to drugs to deal with the pain.
 Patrick is the only brother left and Lily is determined to save him.
-She finds out why his brothers have all died and it was because some Latino gangbangers stole Patrick's scooter that he won in an essay contest when he was a little kid.
+She finds out it was because some Latino gangbangers stole Patrick's scooter that he won in an essay contest when he was a little kid.
 He wrote the essay about W.E.B.
-Du Bois and thus he and his brothers named the scooter WEB D. The oldest brother was shot trying to get the scooter back.
-All of the other brothers were shot by the same gang members for various reasons but they all led back to that scooter.
+DuBois so he and his brothers named the scooter WEB D. All of the other brothers were shot by the same gang members for various reasons but they all led back to that scooter.
 It's a tearjearker because it really shows how senseless violence is and it's bawl-worthy at the end when Patrick decides to go back to school and he sees his brothers at the fence watching him and cheering him on.

 - A subplot in this episode deals with The Reveal that Lilly's first partner, Det.
 Fulcrum, was a racist who dropped the oldest brother's case almost as soon as he got it, indirectly leading to the other three brothers being killed trying to avenge him. as she struggles with witnesses, including the remaining members of the Bubley family, being unwilling to testify due to hating the police or fearing the gang, Lilly actually begins to wonder if Fulcrum was right and that poor minority victims such as the Bubleys aren't worth her time.
 By the end, Lilly has found common ground with Patrick, and as she looks in a mirror she sees Fulcrum beside her, and fades away as if the fear that she's Not So Different from him is banished from her mind.

-- A Perfect Day, A housewife tries to escape from her abusive policeman husband with her two twin daughters.
+- "A Perfect Day", A housewife tries to escape from her abusive policeman husband with her two twin daughters.
 When the father catches them trying to leave, he takes them to the bridge over the Philadelphia river and holds the two girls over the edge, threatening to throw them in if his wife leaves.
 Their mother cries for the father to let them go, and when she reaches to get them from the father, she only manages to save one.
 The other one is thrown in the water.
 She drowns.